 - A payment gateway account.

-- A ‘cure-all’ solution that offers both a payment option and a merchant solution.
+- A ‘cure-all’ solution offers both a payment option and a merchant solution.

 - An enterprise solution (if you store more than $500,000 in payments every year)

 Braintree is an innovative system that accepts payments directly from your WordPress website.
 It was established in 2007 and procured by PayPal in 2013.
-Since it has been acquired by PayPal, it excludes the need for a merchant account, charges only the transaction fee, and is said to be highly secure.
+Since PayPal has acquired it, it excludes the need for a merchant account, charges only the transaction fee, and is highly secure.
 Sounds great, right?

 What’s more, Braintree can accept payments from over 40 countries in 130 currencies and collect fees from PayPal, credit cards, Apple Pay, Google Pay, and much more.
 Braintree also allows you to break payments with other people and use your hosted service or add it directly to your website.